Infrared Sauna Buyer's Guide

 Yes, that's right, OPTIONS.
 I know you are not buying a car, but we like options, right?
 And, of course, we like them all the better if we don't have to pay for them.
 If you do have to pay, you'd better know why.
 This is where I come in.
 Here is the run down on most of the options out there and why you might care.

-Pop-up Removable Floor Heater: A MUST HAVE - It's a sauna...you will sweat on the floor heater and this way you don't have to unscrew the wood screws every time just to clean it.
-Our heater covers pop right out for easy cleaning.
+Tile Infrared Floor Heaters: A MUST HAVE - It's a sauna...you will sweat on the floor heater and this way you don't have to unscrew the wood screws every time just to clean it.
+With our Pantented Infra-Tile Floor Heaters, you can just wipe them clean.